-As your Assemblymember and my experience as a prosecutor and former Torrance School Boardmember, I have been able to be an active voice for the South Bay in our State Capitol.
-I'm honored to fight for good jobs, good schools, safe neighborhoods, and a clean and healthy environment.
+As your South Bay Assemblymember since 2012, and as a former prosecutor and school board member, I have been fighting for jobs, good schools, safe neighborhoods, and a clean and healthy environment for many years.

 Daily Breeze | February 12, 2014 | — George Bird, Palos Verdes Estates